 - Demonstrate proficiency in the interpretations of plain radiographs;

 - Formulate and master teaching skills and facilitate the teaching of medical students, radiology residents, rheumatology and orthopedic residents, as well as other professional;

-- Demonstrate active participation in the Quality Assurance (QA) and monitoring process;
+- Demonstrate active participation in the Quality Improvement (QI) and monitoring process;

 - Demonstrate confidence in the interpretation of Emergency Department (ED) emergent studies;